JordanMartinez/package-sets/src/README.md

 1. Look at [`libDeps.txt`](./libDeps.txt) to see what to work on next

+2. Modify the `./setupRemote.sh` file's `GH_USERNAME` variable to use your GitHub username

-2. Install the package and its dependencies and set up its git remotes
+3. Install the package and its dependencies and set up its git remotes

 ```bash
 # Generate the corresponding `<packageName>.dhall` file